Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Models for vegetation self-organization

 \subsubsection{Models with multiplicative nonlocal interactions}

 A less artificial way to ensure that vegetation density remain always positive is to modulate the spatial coupling with nonlinear terms.
-For example, the pioneering model developed by \citet{Lefever_1997} consists of a modified logistic equation in which each of the terms includes an integral term to encode long-range spatial interactions,
+For example, the pioneering model developed by \citet{Lefever_1997} consists of a single integro-differential equation describing the spatio temporal dynamics of vegetation biomass, $v$,

-where $\beta$ is the rate at which seeds are produced (a proxy for the number of seeds produced by each plant) and $\eta$ is the rate at which vegetation biomass is lost due to spontaneous death and external hazards such as grazing, fires, or anthropogenic factors (last term).
-The model assumes spatial isotropy, and the symbol $*$ indicates a linear convolution operation:
+Eq.\,(\ref{eq:lefever}) is a modified logistic equation with seed production rate $\beta$ and an additional facilitation term modulated by the parameter $\Omega$. $\eta$ is the rate at which vegetation biomass is lost due to spontaneous death and external hazards such as grazing, fires, or anthropogenic factors (last term).
+Each of the terms includes a spatial convolution that encodes long-range spatial interactions via a weighted average of vegetation density within a neighborhood of the focal location,

-in which each $\omega_i$ is a weighting function with a characteristic spatial scale $\ell_i$ that defines the size of the neighborhood contributing to the focal process.
-For instance, $\omega_1({\bm r}-{\bm r}'; \ell_1)$ defines the size of the neighborhood that contributes to the growth of vegetation biomass at ${\bm r}$.
+In the convolutions defined by Eq.\,(\ref{eq:conv}), the model assumes spatial isotropy.
+Each $\omega_i$ is a weight function with a characteristic spatial scale $\ell_i$ that defines the size of the neighborhood contributing to the focal process.
+For instance, $\omega_1({\bm r}-{\bm r}'; \ell_1)$ defines $\ell_1$ as linear the size of the neighborhood that contributes to the growth of vegetation biomass at ${\bm r}$.
 Similarly, $\ell_2$ defines the scale over which plants inhibit the growth of their neighbors, and $\ell_3$ the scale over which vegetation density influences the spontaneous death rate of vegetation at the focal location.
-Because the sign of the interaction is explicit in each term of Eq.\,(\ref{eq:lefever}), the convolutions only represent weighted averages of vegetation biomass and the weighting functions are always positive.
-In addition, because \citet{Lefever_1997} set the scale of the inhibitory interactions larger than the scale of the positive interactions ($\ell_2>\ell_1$), the model includes a SDF with short-range facilitation and long-range competition.
+These scales, however, are rarely parameterized using field measurements of root extent and crown size (but see \citep{Couteron2014,Tlidi2018}).
+Instead, they are set to meet the conditions of a scale-dependent feedback with long-range growth inhibition and short-range activation.
+In \citet{Lefever_1997}, the authors assume $\ell_2>\ell_1$, and the model includes a SDF with short-range facilitation and long-range competition.

-Expanding upon this work, several other models have introduced non-linear spatial couplings via integral terms \citep{Fernandez_Oto_2014,Escaff_2015,Berrios2020}, and others have expanded the integral terms and studied the formation of localized structures of vegetation \citep{Parra2020}.
+Expanding upon this work, other studies have introduced non-linear spatial couplings via spatial convolutions multiplying only some of the terms of the model equation \citep{Fernandez_Oto_2014,Escaff_2015,Berrios2020}, and others have expanded the integral terms and studied the formation of localized structures of vegetation \citep{Escaff_2015,Lejeune2002,Parra2020}.